terrytianyuzhang/genetic_convergence_SA/README.md

 ## Overview

 We developed XConTest, a cross-fitted convergence testing framework designed to evaluate the similarity of transcriptional impacts induced by genetic perturbations.
 The method is demonstrated using multiple Perturb-seq datasets.
+This repository is a submitted archive for initial submissions.

 ## Repository Structure